-The other interesting question is whether this movement can have a broader catalytic effect in raising impact performance, over and above the group of certified B Corps.
-B Lab's online tools are freely available to any business with an interest in this area; to date, over 33,000 companies have apparently used the BIA to review their existing practices.
+The emergence of the B Corp movement - and, The other interesting question is whether this in particular, its increasingly global focus - is a movement can have a broader catalytic effect companies have apparently used the BIA to review their existing practices.
 This suggests there's a much broader group of businesses starting to recognise the importance of 'measuring what matters', as B Lab puts it.

-Clearly, challenges remain; not least in terms of getting the B Corp message to a wider audience, and (on a related note) keeping the right level of rigour in the assessment process.
 There are still opportunities to bolster the value proposition, particularly around facilitating greater collaboration and knowledge-sharing between B Corps.